mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 the `castFn` call that we want the `run` variable to be a function.

 ## 4.2 Best practices with typecasting
-Typecasting works best when you adopt a few additional good habits:
+Typecasting works best when we adopt a few additional good habits:

 1. Name variables to indicate type
 2. Write consistent API definition